fxamacker/cbor/README.md

 After well-formedness is verified, basic validity errors are handled as follows:

 * Invalid UTF-8 string: Decoder always checks and returns invalid UTF-8 string error.
-* Duplicate keys in a map: By default, decoder decodes to a map with duplicate keys by overwriting previous value with the same key.
-Options to handle duplicate map keys in different ways may be added as a feature.
+* Duplicate keys in a map: Decoder has options to ignore or enforce rejection of duplicate map keys.

 When decoding well-formed CBOR arrays and maps, decoder saves the first error it encounters and continues with the next item.
 Options to handle this differently may be added in the future.